EU vows 'final push' in UK trade talks but fish rift threatens deal

 Around $900 million in annual trade is at risk if Britain, the world’s sixth biggest economy, and the EU - a trading bloc of 450 million consumers - fail to craft a new accord.

-Calls between Johnson and Ursula von der Leyen, head of the executive European Commission, which is negotiating with Britain on behalf of the member states, will come as needed, EU officials said.
+Calls between Johnson and Ursula von der Leyen, head of the executive European Commission, which is negotiating with Britain on behalf of the member states, will take place as needed, EU officials said.

-Additional reporting by Bart Biesemans, John Chalmers and Mike Holden, Writing by Gabriela Baczynska, Editing by Mark Heinrich and Kevin Liffey
+Additional reporting by Bart Biesemans, John Chalmers, Padraic Halpin and Mike Holden, Writing by Gabriela Baczynska, Editing by Mark Heinrich, Kevin Liffey and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.